MorrellLAB/Deleterious_GP/README.md

 # Deleterious_GP
-Deleterious mutations in a genomic prediction experiment
+Analysis scripts, small data files, and PBS Torque (for UMN MSI) job scripts for Bad Mutations 2 (deleterious mutations in a genomic prediction experiment).